TongCHEN779/TongCHEN779.github.io/_posts/2024-03-20-understanding-dl.md

 Background
 ---
 We use lower case $x$ to denote the observed sample, and upper case $X$ to denote the associated unknown variable.
 We denote by $X, Y, Z$ the observation, latent, and lable, respectively.
-In most cases, only the variable $X$ can be fully observed, the label $Y
+In most cases, only the variable $X$ can be fully observed, the label $Y$ might be partially observed, and the latent $Z$ is unobservable.

+Now we have three probabilistic worlds: the (unobserved) true world $p$, the observed world $\hat{p}$, and the approximated world $q$.
+The true world is never observable, and the approximated world is derived from our prior and posterior knowledge.
+Therefore, the goal is to let our knowledge as close to the ground true as possible, i.e., minimize the probability discrepancy between $\hat{p}$ and $q$.
+For the following discussion, we will no longer distinguish $p$ and $\hat{p}$ and denote both by $p$ for simplicity.

 Evidence Lower Bound (ELBO)
 ---